The following describes some caveats you might face when deploying to different AWS platforms.

 The deployment package (.zip) size limit for lambdas is 50MB.
 When you prepare a deployment package, remove any files that the function does not require in production to keep the final .zip as small as possible.
 This includes some Prisma engine binaries.

-Prisma downloads additional engine binaries that are not required in production.
+Prisma CLI downloads additional engine binaries that are not required in production.
 You can delete the following files and folders:

 node_modules/@prisma/enginesfolder (refer to the sample bash script used by the Prisma end-to-end tests)

-The native engine binary from the
+The local engine file for your development platform from the

-node_modules/.prisma/client.
+node_modules/.prisma/clientfolder.
 For example, your schema might define the following

 binaryTargetsif you develop on Debian (